markmandel/nodejs-docker-and-kubernetes/provision/deployment/README.md

 ## Scale sukie:0.1

-To increase the number of sukie:0.1 instances to 5:
+To increase the number of `sukie:0.1` Docker container instances to 5:

 ```bash
 make resize